-The Plymouth Police Bureau, established in 1958, enforces federal and state laws, as well as city ordinances, including those related to animals, noise, nuisances and alarm systems.
+The Plymouth Police Department, established in 1958, enforces federal and state laws, as well as city ordinances, including those related to animals, noise, nuisances and alarm systems.
 In addition to coordinating a variety of crime prevention programs for residents, businesses and schools, Plymouth Police respond to traffic crashes, medical situations and other emergency service calls.

 The mission of the Plymouth Police is to provide superior protection and service by reducing crime and enhancing the quality of life expected by our community.
 The Plymouth Police accomplish this through innovative strategies and collaboration, along with a commitment to these core values:

 Five police chiefs have led the organization: